SWC-Advanced-Microscopy/measurePSF/README.md

 ### Fill in the settings file
 Output files contain meta-data associated with the microscope in order to make it easier to compare different microscopes and to track hardware changes.
-Before using the tools for the first time, run `mpsf.settings.readSettings;` and fill in the YAML file.
+Before using the tools for the first time **you must** run `mpsf.settings.readSettings;` and then **you must** fill in the YAML file for your PC.
+The commands which record information assume this file has been created and filled in with your microscope details.
-Future changes to the software may add fields to this file.
+Future changes to the software may add fields to this file automatically.
 If this happens, it will be reported to the CLI that a new field was added with default settings.
 If you don't change the defaults, probably nothing bad will happen but the information provided by that field will not be logged.